Sriramamat/Getting-and-Cleaning-Data/CodeBook.md

 Descriptions: Identifiers

-The first two columns - Subject and Activity - are Identifiers.
+The first two columns - Subject and Activity - are Identifiers

 Subject: the ID of the Subject